BicycleTips/bicycletips.github.io/_posts/2022-06-06-Unbound-Grav24-2022-ride-review.md

 ## Expo

 After that we spent another couple of hours in the Expo grabbing more swag for the kids (right?).
 A guy that I know from work (Matt) arrived that afternoon and joined us.
 His hotel was closed even though you could make bookings online, so he bunked up in my room as I had two beds.

+The prior two years while in Emporia I was able to get a selfie with Alison Tetrick, so this year I wanted to make sure and try to make it three times.
+I was able to get a photo with her in the Expo this year, as opposed to at the finish afterwards.
+I figured I would get one on Friday, knowing I might not be around the finish line much on Saturday.

 {% picture Content/2022/UnboundGravel/UnboundGravel2022-12.jpg --alt Expo Selfie with Alison Tetrick %}